Graduate Students

 • dlschnec@iu.edu

-Devan Schnecker is pursuing a PhD in English Literature here at Indiana University with a minor in Gender Studies.
-Her main area of focus is the British Romantic novel, but broadly she is interested in 18th and 19th century British Literature by and/or about women and women’s experience.
-She is particularly interested in the portrayal and exploration of gender and sexuality in such novels, along with related questions surrounding space, place, and embodiment within an 18th and 19th century framework of colonialism and imperialism.
-Before coming to IU, Devan received her BA in English Literature and Anthropology from the Honors College of Florida Atlantic University, and her MA in English Literature with a concentration in British and Irish Literary Cultural Studies from Florida State University.
+Devan Schnecker is pursuing a PhD in English Literature here at Indiana University with a minor in Victorian Studies.
+Her main area of focus is British Literature from the long nineteenth century, particularly such literature by and/or about women and queerness.
+She is particularly interested in the portrayal and exploration of gender and sexuality in such novels and related ephemera, along with related questions of space, place, and embodiment within an 18th and 19th century framework of colonialism and imperialism.

 Ishita Sehgal